Whistleblower Awards for Exposing Fraud at Hedge Funds

-Under the SEC Whistleblower Program, whistleblowers may be eligible for monetary awards when they provide the SEC with original information about violations of federal securities laws, including hedge fund fraud.
-Whistleblowers are eligible to receive between 10% and 30% of the monetary sanctions collected if their tip leads to a successful enforcement action resulting in monetary sanctions exceeding $1 million.
+Under the SEC Whistleblower Program, whistleblowers are eligible for monetary awards when they provide the SEC with original information about violations of federal securities laws, including hedge fund fraud.
+Whistleblowers can receive between 10% and 30% of the monetary sanctions collected if their tip leads to a successful enforcement action resulting in monetary sanctions exceeding $1 million.
 A whistleblower can submit a tip anonymously to the SEC if represented by counsel.

 Like mutual funds, hedge funds pool investors’ money and invest the money.
 Hedge funds, however, are not subject to some of the regulations that apply to mutual funds that are designed to protect investors.
-As such, hedge funds lend themselves to more flexible and risky investments strategies (not often used by mutual funds), such as using leverage, short-selling, derivatives and other speculative investments.
+As such, hedge funds lend themselves to more flexible and risky investment strategies (not often used by mutual funds), such as using leverage, short-selling, derivatives, and other speculative investments.

 Moreover, certain federal and state laws that apply to mutual funds do not apply to hedge funds.
 For example, the SEC notes that “hedge funds are not required to provide the same level of disclosure as you would receive from mutual funds.
 Without the disclosures that the securities laws require for most mutual funds, it can be more difficult to fully evaluate the terms of an investment in a hedge fund.
 It may also be difficult to verify representations you receive from a hedge fund.”

 As noted by SEC Chair Gensler in a recent speech, U.S. private funds are growing in size and complexity and represent a critical portion of U.S. capital markets.
 They have gross assets under management of $17 trillion with net assets of $11.5 trillion.
 Hedge funds have gross assets of at least $8.8 trillion and net assets valued at about $4.7 trillion.